 Current Research Projects

-There are currently 8 active graduate students in the Tribomechadynamics lab, that are overseeing both their own research projects as well as multiple undergraduate research projects.
-The current graduate research projects are categorized as Tribology/Contact Mechanics projects, Nonlinear Dynamics projects, and Tribomechadynamics projects:
+There are currently 8 active graduate students in the Tribomechadynamics lab, who are overseeing both their own research projects as well as multiple undergraduate research projects.
+The current graduate research projects are categorized as Hysteresis projects, Shock projects, and Data-Driven Experimental Mechanics and Dynamics projects:

 General projects for all levels of researchers typically include: